Provinciale Zeeuwse Courant: 21st century: Decreasing readership

-In 2006 PZC's circulation was 58,000, down 3% from the year before, following a trend among Dutch regional newspapers.
+In 2006, PZC's circulation was 58,000, down 3% from the year before, following a trend among Dutch regional newspapers.
 In 2007 and 2008 hovered around 52,000.
 Visitors to the paper's website brought the total readership up to 250,000 in 2008.

-In 2008 PZC celebrated its 250th anniversary in the presence of Beatrix of the Netherlands, who received a copy of the commemorative book PZC 250 Jaar.
+In 2008, PZC celebrated its 250th anniversary in the presence of Beatrix of the Netherlands, who received a copy of the commemorative book PZC 250 Jaar.

-In 2010 Wegener was fined 20 million Euros by the Dutch competition regulator, the Nederlandse Mededingingsautoriteit.
-Wegener also owned BN/De Stem, a regional newspaper in west North Brabant that published a Zeeland edition.
+In 2010, Wegener was fined 20 million Euros by the Dutch competition regulator, the Nederlandse Mededingingsautoriteit.
+Wegener also owned BN/De Stem, a regional newspaper in West North Brabant that published a Zeeland edition.
 BN/De Stem had been acquired by Wegener in 2000 when it took over VNU, and it had been required to keep both papers editorially separate to continue to offer readers a choice between two independent newspapers.
-In 2009 complaints had come in that Wegener had combined operations as a cost-cutting measure, leading to the 2010 verdict.
+In 2009, complaints arose that Wegener had merged operations to reduce costs, which led to the 2010 verdict.

-In 2010, 48% of the paper's paid subscribers share the paper with their neighbors, the highest such number among Dutch newspapers.
-In 2012 circulation was down to 49,948 copies.
-In 2015 Wegener was sold to the De Persgroep of Belgium, now known as DPG Media.
+In 2010, 48% of the paper's paid subscribers shared the paper with their neighbors, the highest such number among Dutch newspapers.
+In 2012, circulation was down to 49,948 copies.
+In 2015, Wegener was sold to the De Persgroep of Belgium, now known as DPG Media.